 Petitioning for In-State Tuition Classification

 A continuing, non-resident student who believes that he or she has become eligible for in-state tuition due to events that have occurred subsequent to his or her initial enrollment may file a Petition for In-State Tuition Classification with the Registrar’s Office.
-This petition is due in the Registrar’s Office no later than the first day of the semester for which the student is requesting in-state residency status.
+This petition is due in the Registrar’s Office no later than the first day of the semester for which the student is requesting in-state residency status, please make sure that the application is notarized prior to submission.
 The registrar will make the initial decision regarding the student’s eligibility for in-state status.
 This decision can be appealed by petition to the Tuition Classification Review committee.

 In order for a student to be granted In-State Tuition Classification, the student must show proof of emancipation (self-support) and proof of domicile (that the student has lived in Colorado and intends to continue doing so) for at least twelve months.
 Following is the information required to provide proof of emancipation and proof of domicile.